QuantEcon/lecture-python-advanced.myst/lectures/calvo.md

 The theory deployed  in this lecture is an application of what we  nickname **dynamic programming squared**.

-The nickname refers to the fact that a value satisfying one Bellman equation is itself an argument in a second Bellman equation.
+The nickname refers to the feature that a value satisfying one Bellman equation appears as an argument in a second Bellman equation.

 Thus, our models have involved two Bellman equations: